aviv82/aviv.github.io/planning/development-strategy.md

 - there is a footer on `index.html` and `portfolio.html`

-  - this will be developed as part of the nav bar on the `-footer-form` branch
+  - this will be developed as part of the nav bar on the `7-footer-form` branch

   - [ ] `html` use `form` for form